Learning From Place: Bdote

 Ramona Kitto Stately

-Ramona Kitto Stately is a enrolled member of the Santee Sioux Nation.
-She has a Bachelor of Arts degree in Dakota Art and Culture and and is a Masters of Education candidate 2013 with a focus on Teacher Leadership.
-She has coordinated and directed the Success for the Future grant for ISD279 Osseo Area School District.
-The purpose of this Indian Education program is to enhance the cultural identity of the Native American child and promote post secondary options.
-Her greatest accomplishment is being the mother of two children, Jillian and Reuben.
-She is an accomplished artist who makes plains style moccasins.
+Ramona Kitto Stately is an enrolled member of the Santee Sioux Nation.
+She has a Bachelor of Arts degree in Dakota Art and Culture, and a Master of Arts in Education with a focus on teacher leadership.
+She has coordinated and directed Indian Education for the Osseo Area School District since 2005.
+Ramona is the mother of two adult children and is an accomplished artist who makes plains style moccasins.
 She believes that this is not only a traditional shoe covering, but a representation of the path we choose to walk in this life.
-She says “As indigenous people today, we have to walk in two worlds and be successful in both.
-If we use our native identity and traditional values as a foundation, we can walk forward into the future with confidence and success.”
+She says, “As indigenous people today, we have to walk in two worlds and be successful in both.
+If we use our Native identity and traditional values as a foundation, we can walk forward into the future with confidence and success.”

-Mona Smith, owner of Allies, LLC, is a media artist and director of Allies: media/art.
-A Sisseton-Wahpeton Dakota, she will guide educators in understanding Minnesota as a Dakota place.
+Mona Smith, owner of Allies, LLC (dba Allies: media/art), is a media artist, consultant and educator.
+A member of the Sisseton-Wahpeton Dakota Oyate, she nurtures understanding Minnesota as a Dakota place.
 Mona has been a long-time consulting partner with the Humanities Center in projects that include creating the multimedia “Bdote Memory Map” and Between Fences documentary.
 Her work has been broadcast through PBS and other networks and been shown at festivals, conferences, museums, and galleries in Europe and North and South America.
 She has won multiple awards from Native and non-Native film and video festivals.
 Her most recent work has been in new media, developing art pieces for the Web and creating sites for Web distribution of Native-focused media.
 Mona’s multimedia installations include “Cloudy Waters: Dakota Reflections on the River” at the Minnesota History Center, “Mnisota Dakota Home” at Form + Content Gallery, and “Presence,” a multimedia-live performance event held twice at Mill City Museum on the Minneapolis Riverfront.
+She is currently working as an artist for the Bde Maka Ska site and for the Minneapolis institute of Art national exhibit “Hearts of Our People: Native When Artists.”